cert-manager/website/content/docs/reference/cmctl.md

 cmctl x install
 ```

-The command makes sure that the required `CustomResourceDefinitions` are installed together with the cert-manager, cainjector and webhook components.
+This command makes sure that the required `CustomResourceDefinitions` are installed together with the cert-manager, cainjector and webhook components.
 Under the hood, a procedure similar to the [Helm install procedure](../install/helm.md#steps) is used.

 You can also use `cmctl x install` to customize the installation of cert-manager.

-The example below shows how to tune the cert-manager installation by overwriting the default Helm values:
+The example below shows how to tune the cert-manager installation by overriding the default Helm values:

 ```bash
 cmctl x install \